WGTE-TV

 WGTE-TV (channel 30) is a PBS member television station in Toledo, Ohio, United States.
 It is owned by the Public Broadcasting Foundation of Northwest Ohio alongside NPR member WGTE-FM (91.3).
 The two stations share studios on South Detroit Avenue in Toledo; WGTE-TV's transmitter is located on Corduroy Road in Oregon, Ohio.

 History

 WGTE began in 1953 as a low-power television station on the University of Toledo campus, with a broadcast antenna in the belltower of University Hall.
-It began regular operations in 1959, receiving a full license on October 10, 1960.
+It began regular operations in 1959, receiving a full license on October 10, 1960, broadcasting in 100-watts.

 WGTE has been digital-only since February 17, 2009.

 In 2017, WGTE announced that it will not have to make any changes as a result of the spectrum auction, and will be allowed to remain on UHF 29.
 WGTE plans to broadcast in ATSC 3.0 in the future, and there are plans to broadcast in 4K Ultra HD, support mobile television, support 3-D broadcasting, and more technological advances.